brtgio/SumLatchUART_System/README.md

 ### Top Module

-The top module integrates the 4-bit latch, UART, and ALU to create the complete design.
-It orchestrates the interaction between these components to achieve the desired functionality.

-#### Simulation

-Simulate the top module to verify the overall behavior of the design.
-Test various input scenarios to ensure proper data processing and communication.
+The top module its designe to instance evry module so each module serves as stage on the way to transmiting the information.
+#Testing

 ## Resources Employed